Following up on Airport Jeeps of the 1960s, here are some more photos, from overseas airports.

 This dramatic view shows Concorde rolled out of its hangar in Toulouse for the first time, for brake tests in 1967.
-Two Jeeps can be seen, apparently pulling generators.
-See a larger copy of the photo (100K JPEG).
+In addition to the Jeep with the generator, a second Jeep pulls another trailer.

 These two photos are by Jean Dieuzaide, who in his youth dreamed of becoming an airplane pilot rather than a professional photographer.
 One of his aviation photo accomplishments was documenting all the stages of the Concorde project.
 Mr. Dieuzaide died in 2003 in Toulouse, his birthplace, at the age of 82.